willhbr/willhbr.github.io/_posts/2026/2026-06-09-language-models-for-programming.md

 The original inspiration for this post came from the idea of "imitation language features": ways that you can hack around the lack of a certain feature in your language of choice.
 My classic example would be promises, which are a way to work around a lack of `async`/`await` by using callbacks.
 Although `async`/`await` is itself a hack around [a lack of effects in the type system](/2026/03/02/async-inject-and-effects/).

-I thought that might end up a bit negative, so I've left it up to the reader to work out which languages are missing which features, and what affect that has on the code.
+I thought that might end up a bit negative, so I've left it up to the reader to work out which languages are missing which features, and what effect that has on the code.